 Physical Therapist Assistant Associate Degree

 Physical therapist assistant programs explore human physiology, therapeutic techniques and injury rehabilitation.
-Learn about accredited schools, degree requirements, educational prerequisites and career and salary info.
-Schools offering Physical Therapy Assistant degrees can also be found in these popular choices.
+Learn more about the program in general, accredited schools, educational prerequisites and career prospects.

 Where Can I Find a Program Leading to a Physical Therapist Assistant Associate's Degree?

 According to the U.S. Bureau of Labor Statistics (BLS), most states will require you to have an associate's degree in order to practice as a physical therapist assistant (www.bls.gov).
 The Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association (APTA) is the only recognized accrediting agency for PTA programs, which has a directory of accredited schools (www.apta.org).
-As of August 2011, there were over 230 community colleges, universities and technical schools offering associate's degree programs for physical therapist assistants.
+As of April 2016, there are 340 community colleges, universities and technical schools offering associate's degree programs for physical therapist assistants.

 What Prerequisites Are There?